dyanakiev/Skype-M1/README.md

 ## Why is the share screen button opening the System Preferences but I still cannot share my screen?

-It happens because you moved Discord inside the Applications folder.
+It happens because you moved Skype inside the Applications folder.
 Apple is restricting the permissions of unsigned applications inside of this folder, to ensure only trusted ones can interact with some parts of the system.
 Follow the instructions inside the *How to install* section, and feel free to blame Apple for their developer's fee.

-# Credits
+# Credits from original authors of Discord Native M1

 Made with [Electron-Builder](https://www.electron.build/).

+Kudos to [yannhodiesne](https://github.com/yannhodiesne) for his fork work on an M1-friendly Discord client.
 Kudos to [17hoehbr](https://github.com/17hoehbr) for his original work on an M1-friendly Discord client.

 Screen sharing support would not have been possible without these ressources and their authors :